nmathewson/walking-onions-wip/specs/06-clients-behavior.md

 We allow the `snip_index_pos` link specifier type to appear as a begin extension.

-END cells will need to have a new format that supports.
+END cells will need to have a new format that supports including policy and SNIP information.
 This format is enabled whenever a new `EXTENDED_END_CELL` flag appears in the begin cell.

     struct end_cell {
         u8 tag IN [ 0xff ]; // indicate that this isn't an old-style end cell.